Jarome Iginla: Calgary Flames

-Milestones

-The Flames struggled in 2009–10, failing to qualify for the playoffs for the first time since 2003.
+Iginla reached 900 career points in a two-goal, two-assist effort against the Edmonton Oilers on January 30, 2010.
+Six nights later, he played his 1,000th career game against the Florida Panthers.
+The Flames struggled in the 2009–10 campaign, failing to qualify for the playoffs for the first time since 2003, missing the 2010 playoffs by five points.
 Iginla accepted responsibility for the team's failure, admitting that finishing around 70 points for the season was "not enough".
 The Flames' declining fortunes and Iginla's season led to increasing questions on whether he could be traded from the team with whom he has played his entire NHL career.
 Iginla, who would have to approve any trade the team attempts to make due to a no-movement clause in his contract, expressed that he did not wish to leave Calgary, but would accommodate a trade if the Flames wished to do so.
 Former Flames' general manager Craig Button argued against trading Iginla, blaming a lack of complementary players for both Iginla and Calgary's failures: "There's nothing easier in hockey than to be able to shut down one player.
 And the Calgary Flames, I would argue, have made it really easy for teams to shut down Jarome."
 The Flames publicly stated that they had no plans to trade him.